algorandfoundation/puya-ts/docs/architecture-decisions/2024-06-05_imports-or-ambient-types.md

 ## Preferred option

 Option 2 is the preferred option as the ability to group related types into submodules which can be imported as required whilst not having _ALL_ the types appear under intellisense provides a better developer experience.
 Importing from modules is also the standard approach to modern TypeScript development which aligns with our guiding principle of familiarity to TypeScript developers.

 ## Selected option

-TBD
+Option 2 has been selected